-Rule Change: Open
+Rule Change: Completed

 Overview

-• testing and inspecting obligations under the National Electricity Rules (NER)
+- testing and inspecting obligations under the National Electricity Rules (NER)

-• repairing metering installation malfunctions within timeframes specified in the NER and AEMO’s malfunction Exemption procedure.
+- repairing metering installation malfunctions within timeframes specified in the NER and AEMO’s malfunction Exemption procedure.

-The Commission's draft rule recognises MCs can find it challenging to meet their obligations to test and inspect metering installations and repair malfunctions within timeframes specified by NER in certain circumstances where there are challenges outside MCs' control.
+The Commission's final rule recognises MCs can find it challenging to meet their obligations to test and inspect metering installations and repair malfunctions within timeframes specified by NER in certain circumstances where there are challenges outside MCs' control.
 Specifically, where MCs require support from retailers and large customers to carry out their work and/or there are site issues, including a lack of site access and defects at metering installations.

 Background